-Some previous experience with SEN children would be a distinct advantage.
+Some previous experience with SEN children would be a distinct advantage, ideally in a similar setting.

 A realistic understanding of the role of a teacher and an awareness of some current issues facing the profession is also important.
 We have some advice relating to school experience on our website: WLTTA School Experience tab